IBM/watson-waste-sorter/README.md

 ## 2. Deploy the server application

-Now in the server repository, push the application to Cloud Foundry
+Now in the server repository, push your server application to Cloud Foundry
 ```
 cf push
 ```

-If the deployment is success, your backend server should be running and able to classify the different kind of waste once the model finish training.
+Once the deployment is success, your backend server should be running on the cloud and able to classify the different kind of waste once the model finish training.
 Now let's go ahead and create our mobile app to use this classifier.

 ## 3. Create the mobile application and connect it with the server